sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

   + Translation API
   + Recommendation API created with AML and running on AKS

-+ South America means 2 more languages after the orginal docs in English: Portuguese and Spanish.
++ South America means 2 more languages after the original docs in English: Portuguese and Spanish.
 It is expected discussions like:
   + Save all fields in 3 languages?
 Storage costs.
 Write once and read many
   + Translate on the fly?
 Data out and API usage costs, latency